preciousBlessed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #find . -type f -name "*.js" -exec  rm {} +
 to remove all the javaScript files in the current and subdirectorie...

+#find . -mindepth 1 -type d -print | wc -l
+will count all the directory and subdirectories excluding the current direcotry in the current directory.